mose/zabbix-ruby-client/README.md

 This tool is designed to make easy to install zabbix reporter on monitored servers using zabbix-sender rather than zabbix-agent.
 It targets on monitoring mainly linux servers and is built on a plugin system so that you can decide what is going to be reported.

-The development is still in progress but it produces results and works in my case.
+The development is still in progress but it produces results and works in production for Faria since fall 2013.
 Use at your own risk and read the code first.
-It is developed under ruby 2 but should work on 1.9.3 as well.
+It works with ruby 1.9.3 to 2.1.2.

-Check the [Changelog](CHANGELOG.md) for recent changes, code is still under huge development and is likely to move a lot until version 0.1.
+Check the [Changelog](CHANGELOG.md) for recent changes.

+There is also a [Chef cookbook](https://github.com/eduvo/zabbix-ruby-client-cookbook) available for system-wide install if you use Chef.

 ## Why ?